-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Plan providers must provide or arrange your care and you must be hospitalized in a Plan facility. - The Standard Option's calendar year deductible is \$150 per person (\$300 per family).
-Prosper's calendar year deductible is \$300 per person (\$600 per family).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - The High and Standard Option do not have a calendar year deductible. - The calendar year deductible for Prosper is \$300 per person (\$600 per family).
 The calendar year deductible applies to some benefits in this Section.
-We added "after the deductible" when the calendar year deductible applies. - There is no deductible for the High Option. - Be sure to read Section 4, Your Cost for Covered Services, for valuable information about how cost-sharing works.
+We added "after the deductible" when the calendar year deductible applies. - Be sure to read Section 4, Your cost for covered services for valuable information about how cost-sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are covered in Sections 5 (a) or (b). - YOUR PROVIDER MUST GET PRIOR APPROVAL FOR HOSPITAL STAYS.
+Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PROVIDER MUST GET PRIOR APPROVAL FOR HOSPITAL STAYS.
 Please refer to Section 3 to be sure which services require precertification.

-Benefit Description You pay Note: The calendar year deductible applies to some benefits in this Section.
-We say "after the deductible" when the calendar year deductible applies.
-Inpatient hospital High Option Standard Option Prosper Room and board, such as • Ward, semiprivate, or intensive care accommodations • General nursing care • Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate. \$500 per day up to \$1,000 maximum per admission Includes maternity care delivery \$750 per admission after the deductible Nothing for maternity care delivery 20% of our allowance after the deductible Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood and blood products Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Nothing Nothing 20% of our allowance after the deductible
+Benefit Description You pay Inpatient hospital High Option Standard Option Prosper Room and board, such as \$500 per admission \$750 per admission 10% of our allowance Ward, semiprivate, or intensive care accommodations \$250 per admission maternity care Nothing per admission for after deductible General nursing care • maternity care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Other hospital services and supplies, such as: Nothing Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood and blood products Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Note: You may receive covered hospital services for certain dental procedures if a Plan physician determines you need to be hospitalized for reasons unrelated to the dental procedure.
+The need for anesthesia, by itself, is not such a condition.